 Tips on Choosing Your Questions

-Aside from choosing capable software, there are a few other best practices that will help you make the most of open-ended questions in your engagement strategy.
+Aside from choosing capable software, there are a few other best practices that will help you make the most of open-ended questions for your employee engagement surveys.

 - Using too much of a good thing – While open-ended questions are uniquely capable of providing insights into emotion and other qualitative data, they’re most effective in limited use.
 As a rule of thumb, it’s best to use one open-ended question for every 15 Likert scale questions on your surveys.